 Launched in February 2014, the Celerio has played a pivotal role in strengthening in Maruti Suzuki’s position in the entry-level hatchback segment in India.
 It mainly plugs the gap between the Wagon R and the Ritz with its practical interior and a decent equipment list.
 The Celerio is available in both petrol and a diesel variant with the latter getting Maruti’s all-new DDiS 125 2-cylinder diesel engine.

 The Celerio is 3.6-metres long (2.4 metre wheelbase), 1.6-metres wide and 1.5-metres high, making it much larger than the A-Star.
 Its silhouette has all the elements of the small Suzuki hatchback language, but the fascia and the design is completely new.
 The front design is part of Suzuki’s new design language with a curved two stat grille connecting the headlamps.
 The headlamp console and the front bumper are angular giving it a modern feel.

 Both the shoulder-line and waist-line are bold, but they don’t add much value in this small car.
 The top-end variant gets a nice set of alloy-wheels.
 The rear is typical Maruti with the tail lamp cluster similar to that of the bigger siblings.
 There are multiple horizontal lines here that actually make the car look more compact from this angle.

-The Maruti Suzuki Celerio competes with the Hyundai i10, Chevrolet Beat, Nissan Micra Active and others in the entry-level B-segment.
+The Maruti Suzuki Celerio competes with other entry-level small cars like the Hyundai i10, Chevrolet Beat and Nissan Micra Active.